nitsatiisc/zk-rollup-demo/README.md

 # zk-rollup-demo
-An end to end demo of zero knowledge rollups
+An end to end demo of zero knowledge rollups for SPACE 2022 conference.

+Relevant Links: